Gobot1234/steam.py/README.md

-# steam
+# steam.py
-Async package to interact with Steam API
+An async package to interact with the Steam API

+Please note this repo is still in Alpha